-- (1) Where a restraint order is made by the court in respect of any property, all transfers of that property or any interest in that property, during the period when the restraint order is in force, shall be void. - (2) Nothing in subsection (1) shall prevent- - (a) any court from enforcing a mortgage or charge against any property in respect of which a restraint order is made, where the court is satisfied that- - (i) the mortgage or charge was created bona fide for valuable consideration; or - (ii) the person in whose favour the mortgage or charge was created and registered was not concerned with, or privy to, the commission of a specified offence by the person against whom the restraint order is made; or - (b) the recovery of any revenue due to the Government or a local government by sale of any property, in respect of which a restraint order is made. - (3) Where a restraint order is made in respect of any property, the Attorney-General shall be a party to any action or other proceeding for the enforcement of any mortgage or charge against the property.
+- (1) Where a restraint order is made by the court in respect of any property, all dealings in that property or any interest in that property, during the period when the restraint order is in force, shall be void. - (2) Nothing in subsection (1) shall prevent court from enforcing a mortgage, charge or any other transaction against any property in respect of which a restraint order is made, where the court is satisfied that- - (a) the mortgage, charge or transaction was registered or executed before the restraint order was granted; - (b) the recovery of any revenue due to Government or a local government by sale of any property, in respect of which the restraint order is made; - (c) the mortgage, charge or transaction was created bona fide for valuable consideration without notice of the application referred to in section 23; or - (d) the person in whose favor the mortgage, charge or transaction was created and registered was not concerned with, or privy to, the commission of a specified offence by the person against whom the restraint order is made. - (3) Where a restraint order is made in respect of any property, the Attorney General shall be a party to any action or other proceeding for the enforcement of any mortgage or charge against the property.